 .

-Driving is an essential part of a roadtrip, right?
+Driving is a big part of a road trip, right?

-During these 3 weeks in the Balkans, we drove almost 2.000 km (precisely, 1.960 km) through 4 countries: we rented the car in Serbia, passed through Montenegro, then Croatia, reached Bosnia, and finally returned to the starting point in Serbia.
+During these 3 weeks in the Balkans, we drove almost 2,000 km (precisely 1,960 km) through four countries: we rented the car in Serbia, drove through Montenegro, then Croatia, continued into Bosnia, and finally returned to Serbia.

-We didn't encounter any issues along all those kilometers.
+We didn’t encounter any issues along the way.

-Except for a short stretch near Belgrade, where we traveled on a dual-carriageway, the entire journey was all on single-lane roads.
-This entire region is quite mountainous, so these roads have many curves: it's important to pay attention, keep the speed within the indicated limits, and enjoy the scenery (such beautiful views!)
+Except for a short stretch near Belgrade, where we drove on a dual carriageway, the entire journey was on single-lane roads.
+The region is quite mountainous, so the roads are very winding.
+It’s important to stay alert, stick to the speed limits, and take in the scenery (the views are beautiful!).

-Driving is on the right side (like in the rest of continental Europe): steering wheel on the left and the vehicle traveling on the right side of the road.
+Driving is on the right-hand side (as in the rest of continental Europe), with the steering wheel on the left and traffic flowing on the right.

-We didn't encounter any tolls on the route, nor police checkpoints, police inspections, or anything similar.
+We didn’t encounter any tolls, police checkpoints, or inspections along the route.

-In Serbia and Bosnia the signs are in both Latin and Cyrillic characters; in the rest of the countries only in Latin characters.
+In Serbia and Bosnia, road signs are in both Latin and Cyrillic alphabets; in the other countries, only in the Latin alphabet.

 .